lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field id to appears several times in the rule, the Field Position (FP) removes ambiguities for the matching operation.

+* Field size defined in the CoAP protocol can be to large regarding LPWAN traffic constraints.
+  This is particularly true for the message ID field or Token field.
+The use of MSB MO can be used to reduce the information carried on LPWANs.

 * CoAP also obeys to the client/server paradigm and the compression rate can be different if the request is issued from an LPWAN node or from an non LPWAN device.
 For instance a Device (Dev) aware of LPWAN constraints can generate a 1 byte token, but